zannat207/OpenGL-2D-Project/README.md

 After right key pressing the scenery goes from day to night.
 There will be a Moon in the sky & no clouds will be seen.
 After left key pressing the scenery goes from night to day(previous state).

+Project Folder-
+The "Debug" folder under "bin" directory contains the music of the project named as "marriedlife2.wav".